Early Life and Education

 Philanthropy

-Fisher is known for his philanthropy, particularly his donations to his alma mater, Stanford University.
-He has also supported pro-charter school candidates.
+Fisher is known for his philanthropic efforts, with significant donations to his alma mater Stanford University.
+He also supports pro-charter school candidates.